Changissnz/nu_merchant_principal/README.md

 and methodology to model processes by way of a
 <ins>directed graph</ins>, similar to the
 computational reference graph defined and elaborated up on in the section To Be Revered by What.
+The automata in this section are illustrations of selected circumstances possibly borne from the acceptance of imagined values.

 One use of imagined values is as a priming factor to activate an effect of an object or a